SWeeTvT/Spy-Go/README.md

 # Spy-Go
-Minimal multiplayer Spy Go role and accusation web app
+A multiplayer web tool for Spy Go, a fun Go variant with team play, hidden spies, blind accusations, and automated result judging.

 ### Try it online: https://spy-go.onrender.com/